Wrongful Dismissal Lawyers in Toronto

 It is important to note that any employer found by the courts to have fired an employee for cause in bad faith (perhaps as a way of avoiding paying full or fair severance packages) may end up legally required to pay punitive and/or moral damages as well as additional wrongful dismissal damages, referred to legally as Honda damages.

 Trust the experts at Toronto’s number one firm for dealing with wrongful dismissals with far and away the most expertise and experience in the field.
 Phone Levitt Sheikh today, and we will make sure that you receive the compensation you deserve, as well as fair treatment under the law.

 The term reasonable notice is usually used in the context of an employer providing an employee advance notice of their impending dismissal without cause.

 Reasonable notice differs from statutory notice, which is the legal minimum notice an employer is required to provide their employee in the case of a termination without cause.
 This minimum is usually equivalent to one week of notice for each year worked by the employee (up to a maximum of eight weeks).
 Reasonable notice, on the other hand, is invariably much more lucrative

 How do the courts decide what is “reasonable?”
 The factors vary on a case-by-case basis, and include qualifiers such as age, experience, length of service, training and qualification, and a host of others.
 Indeed, there are over 150 factors to consider, all of which are identified in Howard Levitt’s book The Law of Dismissal in Canada.

 That’s why hiring a wrongful dismissal lawyer is so important.

-Because every case is different, and since the law in this area is always context dependent, you need a team with a deep level of experience in employment litigation like LSCS Law.
+Because every case is different, and since the law in this area is always context dependent, you need a team with a deep level of experience in employment litigation like Levitt Sheikh.
 We’ll ensure you are aware of your rights and that you get the settlement you deserve.